erikvorhes/drasty/README.md

 ## License

 All project content is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-The underlying source code is covered lis licensed under the [MIT License](LICENSE).
+The underlying source code is covered under the [MIT License](LICENSE).
 If you do anything with any of this stuff, please let me know about it!